universityofsussex-rc/Workshops/exercises/artemis/Exercise1/README.md

 ## Monitoring

 Provides Dashboards for project owners.
-Not for use during this Workshop.
+Have an explore - but we won't be deep diving during this workshop.

 ## Summary